external-secrets/kubernetes-external-secrets/README.md

       recursive: false
 ```

-`data` and `dataFrom` retrieve the latest version of the parameter by default, if you want to get values for a specific version you can use append the version number to the key:
+`data` and `dataFrom` retrieve the latest version of the parameter by default.
+If you want to get values for a specific version, you can append the version number to the key:

 ```yml
 apiVersion: kubernetes-client.io/v1